Quantum-Electrodynamical Density-Functional Theory Exemplified by the Quantum Rabi Model: The Levy--Lieb Functional

-In fact, tightening the bound to 32 in the denominator on the RHS still passes numerical tests with \(omega = 0.7, 1.3\) (the only ones tested) and \(g = -1.0, 0.0, 0.5\).
-Larger values of \(\abs{g}\) give numerical issues not related to this particular inequality. \end{enumerate} \end{numerical} Let us now show these properties and make some remarks on their relevance.
+Let us now prove these properties and make some remarks on their relevance.
 For the sake of readability, the proof of \cref{thrm:fllproperties} has been divided up into five smaller sections including the respective discussions.